hansquiogue/cs326-final-eta/docs/setup.md

 1. Change the directory to the path where you placed the Euryale repository.

 2. Install the package dependencies for Euryale.
-   -  use **npm i** to install the required packages
+   -  use **npm i** to install the required packages.

 3. Run the server script to initialize Euryale.
-   - Use **npm run start** to start the server
+   - Use **npm run start** to start the server.
-   - *Note: the server will not run without the database URL, access and Express secret key; you will recieve an error!*
+   - *Note: the server will not run without the database URL and Express secret key; you will recieve an error!*

 4. Load the Euryale webpage.
-   - Head to **localhost:8080** on your preferred browser
+   - Head to **localhost:8080** on your preferred browser.
-   - Make sure the ports 8080 are not blocked in your network!
-Otherwise, you may personally change the port in server/server.js if needed.
+   - Make sure the port 8080 is not blocked in your network!
+You may personally change the port in server/server.js if needed.
+   - You are now able to access Euryale locally!